Evaluating Winding Numbers and Counting Complex Roots through Cauchy Indices in Isabelle/HOL: Limitations and Future Work

 \section{Limitations and Future Work}

-There are, of course, several improvements that can be made on both the evaluation tactic in \S\ref{sec:tactic_for_evaluation} and root counting procedures in \S\ref{sec:root_counting}.
+There are, of course, several improvements that can be made on both the evaluation tactic of \S\ref{sec:tactic_for_evaluation} and the root counting procedures of \S\ref{sec:root_counting}.
 As the tactic is intended to be applied to winding numbers with variables, full automation with this tactic is unlikely in most cases, but we can always aim for better automation and an enhanced interactive experience for users (e.g., presenting unsolved goals in a more user-friendly way).

-Regarding the two root-counting procedures in \S\ref{sec:root_counting}, a key limitation is that they do not allow cases where any of the roots is on the border.
+Regarding the two root-counting procedures in \S\ref{sec:root_counting}, a key limitation is that they do not allow cases where any root is on the border.
 There are two possible solutions to this problem: \begin{itemize} \item To generalise the definition of winding numbers.
 The current formulation of winding numbers in Isabelle/HOL follows the one in complex analysis:

 which becomes undefined when the point $z$ is on the image of the path $\gamma$.
-With other and more relaxed formulations of winding numbers, such as the algebraic version by Eisermann \cite{MichaelEisermann:2012be}, we may be able to derive a more general version of the argument principle that allows zeros on the border. \item To deploy a more sophisticated strategy to count the number of times that the path winds.
+With more general formulations of winding numbers, such as the algebraic version by Eisermann \cite{MichaelEisermann:2012be}, we may be able to derive a stronger version of the argument principle that allows zeros on the border. \item To deploy a more sophisticated strategy to count the number of times that the path winds.
 Recall that the underlying idea in this paper is to reduce the evaluation of winding numbers to \emph{classifications} of how paths cross some line.
 The Cauchy index merely provides one classification strategy, which we considered simple and elegant enough for formalisation.
-In contrast, Collins and Krandick \cite{Collins:1992kf} proposed a much more sophisticated strategy for such classifications.
+In contrast, Collins and Krandick \cite{Collins:1992kf} propose a much more sophisticated strategy for such classifications.
 Their strategy has, in fact, been widely implemented in modern systems, such as Mathematica and SymPy, to count the number of complex roots. \end{itemize} Neither of these two solutions are straightforward to incorporate, hence we leave them for future investigation.

 Besides rectangles and half-planes, it is also possible to similarly count the number of roots in an open disk and even a sector: